CfM47/Dutch-Merchant/README.md

 # The Dutch Merchant

-**Final Project – Design and Analysis of Algorithms** Bachelor in Computer Science (4th Year)
+**Final Project – Algorithms Analysis and Design** Bachelor in Computer Science (4th Year)

 ## Overview

-This repository contains the final project for the course *Algorithms Analysis and Design *.
+This repository contains the final project for the course *Algorithms Analysis and Design*.
 The objective of the project is to apply theoretical and practical tools from algorithm design and computational complexity to a challenging real-world–inspired problem that is computationally intractable (NP-hard or NP-complete).

 The project covers the full analytical cycle: formal problem modeling, complexity analysis, algorithm design, implementation, and empirical evaluation.
 Special emphasis is placed on rigorous reasoning, correctness, and performance analysis.